ofirgalcon/network/README.md

 ### IP Address Server

-Some organisations may not be keen on Munkireport using [ipify](https://ipify.org), as it is also commonly used by malware.
+Some organisations may not be keen on MunkiReport using [ipify](https://ipify.org), as it is also commonly used by malware.
 You can specify a custom server for getting a clients public IP using Munkireport's global preferences with the `IpAddressServer` key:
 ```bash
 defaults write /Library/Preferences/MunkiReport.plist IpAddressServer 'https://myserver.example/'
 ```